 You are better off “START SMALL ” Work your way “BIG”.

-Vitamins – If you take daily – Figure out how many is in your favourite brand and figure out how many would do you for 6 months.
+Vitamins – If you take daily – Figure out how many are in your favourite brand and figure out how many would do you for 6 months.

 Laundry – How many loads do you do a week?
-Then 3-6 months worth to sit on your shelf.
+Then 3-6 months worth sitting on your shelf.
 Or the Cheetah Rule of 12 would work as well.
-You may find yourself with a full years worth, but it’s not going to go bad.
+You may find yourself with a full year worth, but it’s not going to go bad.

 Cleaning wipes: 70 /wipes per container.
 So count how many you pull out for a week: And times by 6 months.
 These do dry out by sitting, so be careful not to buy too many.

-Other Cleaners won’t go bad so you can stock up a years worth with no issues.
-The 12 Rule of Cheetah’s would work.
+Other Cleaners won’t go bad so you can stock up years worth with no issues.
+The 12 Rule of cheetahs would work.

 Toilet Paper/Paper Towel: Go to town if you want as these won’t go bad by sitting for long periods